sHedC/python-masterthermconnect/README.md

 [![](https://img.shields.io/github/workflow/status/shedc/python-masterthermconnect/Python%20package?style=for-the-badge)](https://github.com/shedc/python-masterthermconnect/actions)

 ## Abount
-This module provides the connection and conversion tools to the API for the MasterTherm Heatpump Products.
+This module provides the connection and conversion tools to the API for the Mastertherm Heatpump Products.
 The project was mainly built for a Plugin to Home Assistant

 ## Installation